LarsAur/Arcanum/README.md

 # Arcanum
-Arcanum is a free [UCI][uci-protocol] chess engine under the MIT license.
+Arcanum is a free [UCI][uci-protocol] chess engine under the GPL-3.0 license.
 The engine has no official rating, but has been able to beat the 2700 rated computer on [Chess.com][chess.com] when using 3 seconds per move.

 I am also unable to beat Arcanum.
 Unfortunatly, that does not count for much 😅.